sonata-project/sandbox/README.rst

 Database initialization
 ~~~~~~~~~~~~~~~~~~~~~~~

 At this point, the ``app/console`` command should start with no issues.
-However some you need the complete some others step:
+However some of you might need to complete some others step:

 * database configuration (edit the app/config/parameters.yml file)